Get excited for the Great Science Share for Schools!

 The 16th June 2020 marks the 5th anniversary of the Great Science Share for Schools – a national campaign to inspire children to ask scientific questions and communicate their investigations with new audiences.
 It’s all about celebrating the scientific and creative process of working scientifically, which we at Explorify are passionate about supporting.

 To help you make the most of the Great Science Share for Schools we’ve put together a selection of activities that are guaranteed to get your children asking questions and sharing ideas about global sustainability for you to do in the week leading up to the big day!
 Together, you’ll learn all about sustainability, and engage in fun activities focused on discussion, questioning and reasoning.
 By the end of the week, you will have so much learning to share.

-Do as many or as few of the activities in the lead up to the Great Science Share for Schools as you can fit in – even if you manage just a few you’ll get a great introduction to this year’s theme!
+Log in to Explorify to view, save, and do as many or as few of the activities as you can fit in in the lead up to the Great Science Share for Schools – even if you manage just a few you’ll get a great introduction to this year’s theme!

 Seeds of life: A great start to this sustainability-centred week!
 Use this Odd One Out to encourage your children to think about where their food comes from.

 Rich pickings: Using this What’s Going On? video you can spark a discussion about where different food grows and how growing food is an important part of creating a sustainable future.